stevenc49/stevenc49.github.io/pages/journal.md

 Today, I spent most of the day with the Cheapest Flight problem.
 I didn't quite get it even after looking at the code so tomorrow, I will focus on understand Dijkstra at a deep level before going back to the problem.

 Check groking algorithms ebook for dijkstra chapter.
+Can also read "competitive programming" ebook.

 -----------------